icefoxen/isildur/README.md

 implement their own such things.

 If you don't trust that, feel free to deploy this software itself.
-It isn't really intended for other people to use it though, so you'll have to modify the source code to make it aim at what you want.
+It isn't really intended for other people to use it though.

+It's also possible that an old crate that currently exists, such as `ring` 0.3, can no longer be published to crates.io.
+This can happen for a few different
+reasons:

+ * Ironically, it may depend on another crate that has been yanked (such as an old version of `untrusted`, [to pick an example completely at random](https://crates.io/crates/detsurtnu)), so you have to go down the dependency tree and mirror all of those as well, and patch the crates you want to mirror to point to those mirrors.
+Fortunately, cargo has support for renaming crates, so this tool has a list of crate names to patch and will rename them to the ones specified.
+ * Rust has mutated a little over time, not *always* in a backwards-compatible way, so old packages may no longer build.

 # Is this safe?